 when you can act as an ally, when you should pass the mic, and how to avoid false allyship.

-In our interactive impulse, you'll first learn more about your privileges and the most important Ally basics.
-In small and large groups, we will discuss blockages and fears that prevent many Allies from becoming truly vocal.
-In scenario discussions we will find ways together how you can become an effective Ally and change your company culture for the better.
+In our training sessions, you will first learn more about your privileges and the most important ally basics.
+In small and large groups, we discuss blockages and fears that prevent many allies from really speaking up.
+In scenario discussions we will find ways together how you can become an effective ally and change your company culture for the better.
 We speak German and English - feel free to ask us.

 Paula Führer